Scott & Rivers

 Scott & Rivers is an American Japanese-language musical project by Rivers Cuomo of the band Weezer and Scott Murphy of the band Allister.

 History

 In 2009, while on tour in Japan, Rivers Cuomo was introduced to Scott Murphy's Japanese-language music.
 After discovering that they were both signed to Universal Music Group, Rivers asked the label to arrange a meeting.

 They met in Los Angeles in 2009, and soon began writing and recording an album of original songs sung in Japanese together for the new "Scott & Rivers" project, as they both speak fluent Japanese.
-They both share lead vocal duties as well as play guitar in the group.
+They both share lead vocal duties and play guitar in the group.
 Scott & Rivers played their first shows at the Radio Crazy Festival in Osaka, Japan on 29 December 2012 and at the Countdown Japan Festival in Chiba, Japan on 31 December 2012, as the first non-Japanese act to perform at the popular festivals.